NU-iz-da-fam/rs485_communication/README.md

 # How to using RS485 Communication with Ubuntu and Windows
 This tutorial uses my own experiment and references through the internet to connect devices using RS485.
 My OS is Ubuntu 18.04.
-It's also easy to switch to Windows with some line.
+It's also easy to switch to Windows with some lines.
 Language is C++.
 # Process:
 1. Add libraries included C++ Library and Linux Library.
 2. Establish connection and check wheter it's succesful or failed.